FatherofHeathens/HarryPotterAmongUs/README.md

 - Click on the zip file inside the latest release window.
 - Once it is downloaded, open the zip file.
 - Open steam, right click on Among Us, hover over "Manage", and then press "Browse Local Files".
-- Drag all the files inside the downloaded zip file into your Among Us folder (If it prompts you to replace any files, do it).
+- Drag all the files inside the downloaded zip file into your Among Us folder (if it prompts you to replace any files, do it).
 - Open the game and wait; the first start may take a few minutes.
 - Once the game is open, check the top left corner to verify it says "Mods: 3".
 - The mod is installed.
 Hooray!